Data Structures¶

 std::set and std::unordered_set¶

-Same as the maps, but storing only keys (no values).
-Useful for "have I seen this?" and de-duplicating data.
+Same trade-off as the two maps, but storing only keys (no values).
+Useful for "have I seen this?" and de-duplicating data. set keeps the keys sorted; unordered_set is faster and unordered — default to unordered_set unless you need the order.
+To test membership and add in one go, use contains() then insert():

 #include <unordered_set>